hbz/lobid-blog/_drafts/nwbib-and-wikidata.md

 }
 ```

-With this setup, it is now possible to query lobid for NWBib resources based on a place's QID, for example:
+With this setup, it becomes possible to query lobid for NWBib resources based on a place's QID, for example:

 [`spatial.focus.id:"http://www.wikidata.org/entity/Q365"`](https://lobid.org/resources/search?q=spatial.focus.id%3A%22http%3A%2F%2Fwww.wikidata.org%2Fentity%2FQ365%22)